 In September 2014, Andrew was the recipient of the Grand Prix, the Press Prize, and the Junior Jury Prize at the 50th International Vocal Competition in ‘s-Hertogenbosch, the Netherlands.
 In July 2013, Andrew received an Encouragement Award in the Marilyn Horne Song Competition held at the Music Academy of the West in Santa Barbara, California.
 In November 2012, he was selected as the second prize winner of the Canadian Opera Company’s second annual Ensemble Studio Competition.

 Andrew graduated from the University of Toronto Faculty of Music in 2013 with a Master of Music in Opera degree, and in 2011 with a Bachelor of Music in Performance degree.
 His University of Toronto opera credits include Nemorino in Donizetti’s L’elisir d’amore, Rob Ford in Rob Ford, the Opera, Ferrando in Mozart’s Così fan tutte, Lacouf/Reporter from Paris in Poulenc’s Les mamelles de Tirésias, Don Ottavio in Mozart’s Don Giovanni, Vanderdendur/Ragotski in Bernstein’s Candide, and Cecco in Haydn’s Il mondo della luna.

-Andrew’s oratorio engagements include annual performances of Handel’s Messiah, as well as performances of Haydn’s The Creation, Rossini’s Petite messe solennelle, and Mozart’s Great Mass in C minor and Coronation Mass.
+Andrew’s recent and upcoming oratorio engagements include performances of Handel’s Messiah, Haydn’s The Creation, Verdi’s Requiem, Puccini’s Messa di Gloria, Orff’s Carmina Burana, Rossini’s Petite messe solennelle, Bach’s St Matthew Passion, and Mozart’s Requiem, Great Mass in C minor, and Coronation Mass.